pydoit/doit/doc/index.rst

 Development is done based on real world use cases.
-If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard.
+If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and has a very small code base so adding new features isn't hard.

 If you use `doit` please drop me a line telling me your experience...